Why Are Mexico World Cup 2026 Tickets So Expensive? 7 Reasons El Tri Fans Face Record Prices

 4. FIFA's Dynamic Pricing Model

-FIFA has introduced "variable pricing" for World Cup 2026, meaning ticket prices fluctuate based on demand—similar to airline pricing.
+FIFA has introduced "dynamic pricing" for World Cup 2026, meaning ticket prices fluctuate based on demand, similar to airline pricing.
 This is a departure from previous tournaments where prices were fixed.

 ESPN Deportes reported that FIFA has defended this model as "reflecting current market practices," but the impact on Mexico matches has been severe.
 After the first two sales phases showed overwhelming demand for Mexico games, prices were adjusted upward for the third phase.

 The result?
-According to TUDN, the World Cup Final ticket price increased from $6,730 to $8,680 between October 2025 and December 2025—a 29% increase in just two months.
+According to TUDN, the World Cup Final ticket price increased significantly between October 2025 and June 2026.
 Mexico group stage matches saw similar inflation.

 5. The "Once in a Generation" Factor